Mary Carey (actress): Career

 In addition to appearing in pornographic films, Carey has also worked as a feature dancer and appeared on Playboy TV.

 She retired from performing in adult films in 2008.
 In January/February 2008, Carey was featured on the VH1 reality TV series Celebrity Rehab, receiving treatment for alcoholism.
-While on Celebrity Rehab, she stated that she would leave the porn industry and straighten out her life because of her mother, who was hospitalized in Florida after jumping off a four-story building as a suicide attempt the previous month.
+While on Celebrity Rehab, she stated that she would leave the porn industry and straighten out her life because of her mother, who was hospitalized in Florida after jumping off a four-story building in a suicide attempt the previous month.

 In the reunion episode of the show taped approximately six months after leaving rehab, she claimed she had not made an adult movie since becoming sober and intends to never make another one.
 However, she continues to "feature dance" in clubs, saying that she needs the money to care for her mother, but also hopes to stop doing this.
-In an interview with AVN magazine, Carey stated that she had entered rehab to tackle an addiction to Xanax (which she had developed around the time she dropped out of her second run for governor) and that the focus on alcohol was created by the show.
+In an interview with AVN magazine, Carey stated that she had entered rehab to tackle an addiction to Xanax, which she developed around the time she dropped out of her second run for governor and that the focus on alcohol was created by the show.

 In 2009, Carey made a film titled Celebrity Pornhab with Dr. Screw.
 The film is a pornographic parody of the VH1 show and includes a sex scene between Carey and a female costar.

-In 2011, Carey was interviewed for Celebrity Rehab Revisited stating that, following the end of the show, she had quit Xanax and binge drinking, apart from occasional champagne.
+In 2011, Carey was interviewed for Celebrity Rehab Revisited stating that, following the end of the show, she had quit using Xanax and binge drinking, apart from occasional champagne.
 She had been married to an electrician for two years and stopped making adult films, but continued making a living with personal appearances in night clubs and strip clubs.

 Politics

 During the 2003 California gubernatorial recall election, Carey signed a contract with Kick Ass Pictures and, as a publicity stunt, they came up with the idea that Carey should run for governor.
 She was an independent candidate, placing tenth in a field of 135 candidates.
 She ran on an eleven-point platform that included somewhat tongue-in-cheek promises of taxing breast implants, making lap dances tax-deductible, and creating a "Porn for Pistols" exchange program.
+She received 11,179 votes, placing her in tenth position in the election.

 In June 2005, Carey announced her bid for Lieutenant Governor of California as an independent in 2006.
 She dropped out of the race in October 2006 to care for her mother, who had jumped off a building while off her medications.

 In April 2021, Carey announced plans to run in the yet to be declared 2021 California gubernatorial recall election.
 In July, after the recall election was declared, Carey dropped out of the race, citing the short time scale for filing the paperwork for candidacy.
 As tribute to the porn industry's use of the term MILF, she said that her campaign message was going to be MILF, which she defined as "Moderates and Independents for Liberation and Freedom".